polar-analytics/north-pole/README.md

 * what trade-offs these choices reflect, and
 * what you might consider doing were you to spend more time on the challenge.

-Please, push your work to a private git repo, and share it with charbel@polaranalytics.co
+Please, push your work to a private git repo, and share it with charbelrseif

 [IMPORTANT] It should contain a README file explaining how to run your code.